seanox/virtual-environment/launcher/README.md

 in the working directory is used.
 If this file does not exist or is incorrect, the launcher aborts the start with an error message.

-The following is an example of a configuration file.
+Example of a configuration file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>